oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : REQUIRED The scope claim is defined in {{Section 4.2 of RFC8693}}.
 Note that the value of this claim is determined by the TTS and is not required to match the requested scope nor the scope in any supplied external token.
 For additional context please refer to {{scope-claim}}

 `tctx`:
 : RECOMMENDED A JSON object that contains values that remain immutable throughout the Call Chain.
-For additional context please refer to {{requester-context}}
+For additional context please refer to {{request-context}}

 `rctx`:
 : RECOMMENDED A JSON object that describes the environmental context of the requested transaction.
 For additional context please refer to {{transaction-context}}